 - Snacks – Whether you’re out for an hour or an afternoon, make sure to bring snacks that will boost your energy—such as apples, trail mix, almond butter, or try Clif Shot Bloks or GU chomps for an extra boost

-- Sunscreen – Light reflects off the snow making sunburn likely, so be sure to apply sunscreen to any skin that is exposed
+- Sunscreen – Light reflects off the snow, making sunburn likely, so be sure to apply sunscreen to any skin that is exposed

 No matter the trail you take, snowshoeing will open your eyes to a beautiful winter wonderland.
 Don’t forget to take your camera and share your photos and stories with us through Facebook.
 We want to hear about your experiences and see winter from your perspective.

-There are plenty of ways to find a trail, your favorite hiking trail, a resort with dedicated snowshoe areas, a wooded area or even a lap around your local neighborhood park; you can break your own trail anywhere.
+There are plenty of ways to find a trail.
+You can snowshoe your favorite hiking trail, a resort with dedicated snowshoe areas, a wooded area, or even a lap around your local neighborhood park; you can break your own trail anywhere.
 As long as there’s plenty of snow, you’ll have multiple options.
 Not sure where to go?
-Ask around your local winter gear stores or grab some maps when you rent your snowshoes, you can also call any resorts for location tips.
+Ask around your local winter gear stores or grab some maps when you rent your snowshoes.
+You can also call any resorts for location tips.

-Starting on somewhat flat terrain will allow you to get the hang of walking with your shoes on.
-With longer and wider feet it may take some getting used to, but don’t worry if you fall or lose a shoe, it’s all part of the learning process and will get easier with practice.
-When you start climbing uphill, be sure to dig your toes in to allow for the metal cleats on the bottom of the shoes to hold onto the snow.
+Starting on somewhat flat terrain will allow you to get the hang of walking with your snowshoes on.
+With longer and wider feet it may take some getting used to, but don’t worry if you fall or lose a shoe.
+It’s all part of the learning process and will get easier with practice.
+When you start climbing uphill, be sure to dig your toes in to allow for the crampons on the bottom of the snowshoes to hold onto the snow.
 You’ll be surprised at just how easy snowshoeing is, so what are you waiting for?
 Go out and play!

-2. Get out and try it!
 They say the hardest part is the first step.
-Take the first step, break your own trail, get your snowshoes on and get out in whatever winter wonderland is at your feet, even if it’s just your local neighborhood park.
+Take the first step, break your own trail, get your snowshoes on, and get out in whatever winter wonderland is at your feet, even if it’s just your local neighborhood park.
 Go explore and you will soon enough be teaching your friends and family how to start.

 It may be intimidating to start a new sport, but anyone can snowshoe and it’s one of the most welcoming and friendly of the winter sports.
 Go blaze your trail and have a blast doing it.
 Snowshoeing is a phenomenal way to not only stay active and healthy; it’s a great way to see the world.
 No matter where you go, you’ll meet amazing friends, see incredible things and have memories to share for a lifetime.